 CHILD MOTHER [Ima Yalda] Director: Yael Kipper & Ronen Zaretzky (''Super Women'') / Israel 2016 Category: Human Rights/Gender/Society Production: Yael Kipper & Ronen Zaretzky: Turtles Films; for Channel 8 (Hot Cable Communication), Commissioning Editor: Rinat Klein; The Makor Foundation for Israeli Films and the Gesher Multicultural Film Fund, Israel Language: Hebrew, Moroccan and Yemeni Arabic.
 Subtitles: English Length: 90 minutes

-Logline: "Child Mother" tells the story of elderly women born in Morocco and Yemen forced to become brides when they were still little girls.
+Logline: "Child Mother" tells the story of elderly women, born into Jewish communities in Morocco and Yemen, forced to become brides when they were still little girls.

-Synopsis: These are the memories of a lost girlhood.
+Synopsis: Conversations between mothers and their families reveal haunting histories of women forced into marriage as young children.
+Born into Jewish communities in Morocco and Yemen where child marriage was a culturally sanctioned custom, these women’s voices were largely unheard.
 When they were only five or six or ten years old, their parents snatched them from the playground and handed them to much older menת to be married.
 They recall the violence and fear they were subjected to, the pregnancies at the age of eleven or twelve, becoming mothers when they were still little girls themselves.

 It was an open secret but one they put aside forever, because revealing it might tear their family apart, causing commotion and creating chaos.
 The memories of their tragic childhood never healed – they were simply suppressed for the sake of their children, their livelihoods, and their husbands.
 No more.